xieyuheng/inner/source/_posts/quotes.md

 ## Quotes

+### Lie

+- A lie is as simple as the hardest art.
+  - Ryszard Peryt to Nina Gierasimczuk

 ### Business

 - If you're good at something, never do it for free.
   - The Joker

-### Lie

-- A lie is as simple as the hardest art.
-  - A frient of Nina Gierasimczuk

 ### Love